stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

-Also it will be reasonable to merge the `StakeChain` with the ChainRepository database.
+Also, it will be reasonable to merge the `StakeChain` with the ChainRepository database.

 #### C# nodes syncing from StratisX nodes